haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 High Jump.
 When you make a high jump, you leap into the air a number of feet equal to 3 + your Strength modifier if you move at least 10 feet on foot immediately before the jump.
 When you make a standing high jump, you can jump only half that distance.
 Either way, each foot you clear on the jump costs a foot of movement.
 In some circumstances, your GM might allow you to make a Strength (Athletics) check to jump higher than you normally can.
 You can extend your arms half your height above yourself during the jump.
 Thus, you can reach above you a distance equal to the height of the jump plus 11⁄2 times your height.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 85

 The Environment
 By its nature, adventuring involves delving into places that are dark, dangerous, and full of mysteries to be explored.
 The rules in this section cover some of the most important ways in which adventurers interact with the environment in such places.